garden-io/garden/docs/reference/commands.md

 Examples:

-    garden logs                       # interleaves color-coded logs from all services (up to a certain limit) garden logs --since 2d            # interleaves color-coded logs from all services from the last 2 days garden logs --tail 100            # interleaves the last 100 log lines from all services garden logs service-a,service-b   # interleaves color-coded logs for service-a and service-b garden logs --follow              # keeps running and streams all incoming logs to the console garden logs --original-color      # interleaves logs from all services and prints the original output color
+    garden logs                            # interleaves color-coded logs from all services (up to a certain limit) garden logs --since 2d                 # interleaves color-coded logs from all services from the last 2 days garden logs --tail 100                 # interleaves the last 100 log lines from all services garden logs service-a,service-b        # interleaves color-coded logs for service-a and service-b garden logs --follow                   # keeps running and streams all incoming logs to the console garden logs --tag container=service-a  # only shows logs from containers with names matching the pattern garden logs --original-color           # interleaves logs from all services and prints the original output color

 | Supported in workflows |   |
 | ---------------------- |---|